 A. Team Rosters- Each team will have a roster of players assigned to the team by means of a draft that will be conducted as provided in this rule.

-1. In order to be eligible to play, each player must sign a Player Waiver/Contract, paid Registration Fee, and reach the age of at least fifty (45) years of age during that calendar year.
+1. In order to be eligible to play, each player must sign a Player Waiver/Contract, paid Registration Fee, and reach the age of at least forty five (45) years of age during that calendar year.

 2. All players will be assigned a point value rating by the Board.
 The highest player rating possible is five (5) points and the lowest permitted rating is less than one (1) point.